mmihail0/bureaucratic-sort/README.md

 # bureaucratic-sort
-sorting algorithm that aims to be as inefficient yet as fast as possible passion project out of boredom
+sorting algorithm that aims to be as inefficient yet as fast as possible  <br>
+passion project out of boredom